martelman/NoteDx-API-Client/docs/examples.md

     lang="en"
 )

-# Later, translate to French
+# Later, translate to French ( or change the template, pass new context of template with the custom parameter, etc...)
 translated = client.notes.regenerate_note(
     job_id=response["job_id"],
     output_language="fr"